 In Ruby 2.0 we can force it to UTF8 (it doesn't matter what's windows encoding nor consoles) and it will be correct, but in Ruby 1.9 there's no way to correctly read it.

 Writing non-ASCII string to ENV is not possible at all neither of versions.

 Also Ruby1.9 fails to read ENV with name witch contains non-ASCII

 Here's test.rb script (basically set environment variable outside of ruby and in ruby print it out)

 Seems it wasn't properly fixed in #5570

-Updated by usa (Usaku NAKAMURA) about 7 years ago
+Updated by usa (Usaku NAKAMURA) over 8 years ago

 Since Ruby 1.8 assumes the encoding of ENV is locale (or -K specified encoding),

 Ruby 1.9 also treats it as locale for compatibility.